Kreliannn/PokeDex-Clone-FRONTEND/README.md

 # 🔍 Pokédex Clone

-A Pokédex clone that allows users to **take a picture** of any Pokémon—whether an image, stuff toy, toys. it identify the **name, type, stats, description** of the pokemon.
+A Pokédex clone that allows users to **take a picture** of any Pokémon whether an image, stuff toy, toys. it identify the **name, type, stats, description** of the pokemon.
 Users can also **ask questions** about the Pokémon for additional details.

 ## ✨ Features